Multimillion-pound coronation ‘a slap in face amid cost-of-living crisis’

 For Queen Victoria’s, extra rations of beef were distributed to workhouses and prisons, while on behalf of George VI in 1937, a special welfare payment was made to the unemployed, but this was not repeated in 1953.

-In April, it was revealed that an £8 million government-funded scheme was giving public authorities the chance to claim a free portrait of Charles III.
+In April, it was revealed that an £8m government-funded scheme was giving public authorities the chance to claim a free portrait of Charles III.

 Councils, courts, schools, police forces and fire and rescue services are among the UK institutions which will be offered a new official portrait photograph.